 About This Interview

 Steven Bochco, a producer known to "push the envelope" in many of the series he created and produced attests to experiencing as much drama behind-the-scenes as on the screen.
-On producing Hill Street Blues he says, "there is something that is truly magical when you catch lightning in a bottle.
+On producing Hill Street Blues, he says, "there is something that is truly magical when you catch lightning in a bottle.
 And here we've got a whole bottle full and you've got to fight very hard.
 So, every day in my life, I was fighting something.
 Usually the network, a lot of broadcast standards was a battle.
 Every day, for five years honest to God."
 In his six-hour, two-part Archive interview, Bochco talks about his early interest in writing, his college career at Carnegie Mellon and his move to Los Angeles.
-He then discusses his first job at Universal Studios, which led him into his first professional writing assignments on Bob Hope Presents Chrysler Theatre, Ironside , Columbo, The Name of the Game and his first producing duties on Leiutentant Schuster's Wife.
+He then discusses his first job at Universal Studios, which led him into his first professional writing assignments on Bob Hope Presents Chrysler Theatre, Ironside, Columbo, The Name of the Game and his first producing duties on Lieutenant Schuster's Wife.
 He discusses his move to MTM Enterprises and the creative freedom he was given.
 Bochco then discusses at length the creation and production of Hill Street Blues.
 He then chronicles leaving MTM and developing L.A.
 Law and then briefly touches on his other shows Doogie Howser, M.D., Hooperman, Cop Rock, Capitol Critters, The Byrds of Paradise, Murder One, Brooklyn South, City of Angels and Philly.
-He details his work on NYPD Blue and the negotiations he went through to push the boundaries of language and nudity on network television.
+He details his work on and the negotiations he went through to push the boundaries of language and nudity on network television.
 In summing up, he discusses what he sees as the role of a producer.
-Karen Herman conducted the interview on May 21 and September 12, 2002.
+Karen Herman conducted the interview on May 21 and September 12, 2002 in Los Angeles, CA.

 Steven Bochco has become a brand name for American quality television in the 1980s and 1990s.
 With a reputation for not contenting himself with given formats or standard practices, Bochco has developed a unique "style," perhaps several unique styles for his work.
 His firm's logo--a concert violinist playing a short section of Vivaldi's "Four Seasons"--constantly reminds us of Bochco's creative intentions and artistic "higher aims" while at the same time indicating his roots in a more traditional humanistic education.
 Bochco's father Rudolph was a concert violinist, and his mother, Mimi Bochco, a painter.